Wildlife Research & Conservation Management Volunteer Projects in Africa

 At African Conservation Experience, we believe volunteering and conservation travel provide a viable financial model to replace trophy hunting.

-While trophy hunting is still legally practiced, we think the conservation community needs to continue its work identifying sustainable quotas for hunting.
+While trophy hunting is still legally practised, we think the conservation community needs to continue its work identifying sustainable quotas for hunting.
 This is a vital task as trophy hunters predominantly focus on adult males, which raises serious questions about the impact on populations that are regularly exposed to hunting.

 During your time in Africa, chances are you will meet people who strongly support or oppose hunting.
-From an outsider’s perspective, it is difficult to understand how anybody could defend a pastime which legitimises the killing of animals such as lions, elephants and rhino.
-But this is highly complex and controversial subject and the jury is still out on how best to manage trophy hunting in Africa.
+From an outsider’s perspective, it is difficult to understand how anybody could defend a pastime which legitimises the killing of animals such as lions, elephants and rhinos.
+But this is a highly complex and controversial subject and the jury is still out on how best to manage trophy hunting in Africa.

 Human-wildlife conflict in southern Africa